 - 29.1.1.
-The wicket is put down if a bail is completely removed from the top of the wickets, or a stump is struck out of the ground, - 29.1.1.1. by the ball, - 29.1.1.2. by the striker's bat if held or by any part of the bat that they are holding, - 29.1.1.3. for the purpose of this Clause only, by the striker's bat not in hand, or by any part of the bat which has become detached, - 29.1.1.4. by the striker's person or by any part of their clothing or equipment becoming detached from their person, - 29.1.1.5. by a Fielder with their hand or arm, providing that the ball is held in the hand or hands so used, or in the hand of the arm so used. - 29.1.2.
+The wicket is put down if a bail is completely removed from the top of the wickets, or a stump is struck out of the ground, - 29.1.1.1. by the ball, - 29.1.1.2. by the striker's bat if held or by any part of the bat that they are holding, - 29.1.1.3. for the purpose of this Clause only, by the striker's bat not in hand, or by any part of the bat which has become detached, - 29.1.1.4. by the striker's person or by any part of their clothing or equipment becoming detached from their person, - 29.1.1.4.1.
+However, any detached equipment shall not include the striker's protective helmet, or any part thereof. - 29.1.1.5. by a Fielder with their hand or arm, providing that the ball is held in the hand or hands so used, or in the hand of the arm so used. - 29.1.2.
 The wicket is also put down if a Fielder strikes or pulls a stump out of the ground in the same manner. (for wickets in fixed or moveable base wickets are required to be put down to the ground by the ball or lifted up and hit with ball in hand). - 29.1.3.
 In the case of wickets fixed in a movable base, where the wickets have been broken, the wickets are required to be reset with the base generally in its original position to execute a dismissal.
 For the avoidance of doubt the base shall be regarded as part of the wickets. - 29.1.4.
 The disturbance of a bail, whether temporary or not, shall not constitute its complete removal from the top of the wickets, but if a bail in falling lodges between two of the wickets this shall be regarded as complete removal.